• Skip to primary navigation

 Blueberry kefir smoothie topped with fresh blueberries in a tall glass.

-The great thing about kefir is that it's an easy way to add some extra natural probiotics to any recipe in place of milk, such as in this blueberry kefir smoothie.
-And if you like drinking it straight, one of my favorite ways to enjoy plain or vanilla kefir is with some freshly baked chocolate chip cookies.
+I love using kefir instead of milk in some of my smoothie recipes, such as this blueberry kefir smoothie.
+And if you like drinking it straight, one of my favorite ways to enjoy plain or vanilla kefir is with some freshly baked small batch chocolate chip cookies.
 (Feel free to dip them too; so good.)

 Breakfast

-Moving on to breakfast, there are so many great ways to eat more fermented foods whether you're a sweet or savory breakfast fan (or both, like me!)
+Moving on to breakfast, there are so many great ways to incorporate fermented foods whether you're a sweet or savory breakfast fan (or both!)

-Fermented veggies can be added to your favorite savory dish since a little goes a long way.
+Fermented veggies can be added to your favorite savory dish, and a little goes a long way here.
 They are really there to enhance the flavor profile of the meal rather than dominate it.
 One of my favorite breakfast combos is a little kimchi served alongside eggs such as in this kimchi breakfast bowl, or added to a breakfast burrito.

 Kimchi breakfast bowl with asparagus and eggs in an off-white ceramic bowl with a blue and tan patterned napkin.

 And for you sweet breakfast fans, yogurt or kefir both offer a ton of options for breakfast.
-From a fruit and yogurt parfait to overnight oats with kefir, there are so many great ways to add some awesome cultured foods into your morning routine.
-I also love serving French toast topped with whipped Greek yogurt and berries for an extra special breakfast or brunch event.
+From a fruit and yogurt parfait to overnight oats with kefir, there are so many great ways to add fermented foods into your morning routine.
+I also love serving French toast topped with whipped Greek yogurt and berries for an extra special breakfast or brunch.

 Overnight oats topped with fresh blueberries in a glass working jar.